 Opening times: Easter to Sept, daily 11am to 4pm Admission Charge

-The cave is said to be dwelling of a 15th C. prophetess who foretold the coming of the car and the aeroplane.
-The attraction is part of a riverside park and gardens, which also includes the famous 'Dropping Well' (shown right), a spring where various articles suspended are "petrified" by the action of the limestone rich waters.
+The cave is said to be dwelling of a 15th-c prophetess who foretold the coming of the car and the airplane.
+The attraction is part of a riverside park and gardens, which also includes the famous 'Dropping Well' (shown right).
+A spring where various articles suspended are "petrified" by the action of the limestone rich waters.

 Opening times: Apr~Oct 10 - 5.30 Admission Charge

 Location: Prophecy Lodge, High Bridge, Knaresborough, Yorkshire - HG5 8DD - Website